 - 1.1.1 to set financial objectives for the College in accordance with the strategic plan. - 1.1.2 approval of the financial strategy and financial plan including the financial regulations, thus ensuring the effective and efficient use of resources; the solvency of the College and the safeguarding of its assets, hence monitoring the performance of the College. - 1.1.3 to ensure that the funds provided are used in accordance with the terms and conditions of the funding agreement. - 1.1.4 approving annual estimates of income and expenditure and the College's financial plan before the start of each financial year. - 1.1.5 to determine a tuition fee policy which is reviewed annually. - 1.1.6 to ensure that the College complies with the Post 16 Audit Code of Practice. - 1.1.7 to approve the strategic plan and annual plan. - 1.1.8 the receipt, approval and signing of the annual members report and financial statements including the statement on regularity, propriety and compliance with funding body terms and conditions of funding; statement of governance and internal control and, statement of responsibilities. - 1.1.9 to determine the limits on the Principal's discretion to act. - 1.1.10 operate a remuneration committee which reports to Corporation annually and will determine the pay and conditions of service for senior post holders.
-They will have regard to offering fair pay to attract and retain appropriately skilled and qualified staff, affordability and benchmark data and operate in accordance with The Colleges Senior Post Holder Remuneration Code (Association of colleges). - 1.1.11 establishment and operation of an Audit Committee and a Search Committee. - 1.1.12 to secure value for money for the College. - 1.1.13 to prepare an annual Corporate Governance statement and a statement of the responsibilities of the Corporation. - 1.1.14 to appoint the College's internal and external auditors Each year the audit company will issue a letter of engagement which clearly explains their remit.
+They will have regard to offering fair pay to attract and retain appropriately skilled and qualified staff, affordability and benchmark data and operate in accordance with The Colleges Senior Post Holder Remuneration Code (Association of Colleges). - 1.1.11 establishment and operation of an Audit Committee and a Search Committee. - 1.1.12 to secure value for money for the College. - 1.1.13 to prepare an annual Corporate Governance statement and a statement of the responsibilities of the Corporation. - 1.1.14 to appoint the College's internal and external auditors Each year the audit company will issue a letter of engagement which clearly explains their remit.
 This is received by the Audit Committee.
 The letter of engagement is signed by the Principal or Chief Operating Officer/Vice Principal.
-A copy of the external audit letter of engagement shall be forwarded to the funding agency as required. - 1.1.15 the Corporation receive a finance dashboard style report comprising key ratios which underpin financial performance.
-A hyperlink directs members to the full set of management accounts which are prepared monthly and include the main financial statements; income and expenditure account, balance sheet and rolling cashflow forecast plus additional information such as subjective analysis, debtors and creditors profile and evaluation of financial health ensuring that appropriate financial considerations are taken into account at all stages in reaching decisions and in their execution.
-A position statement for Halesowen College Enterprises is also included.
+A copy of the external audit letter of engagement shall be forwarded to the funding agency as required. - 1.1.15 the Corporation receive a consolidated management accounts which are prepared monthly and include the main financial statements; income and expenditure account, balance sheet and rolling cashflow forecast plus additional information such as subjective analysis, evaluation of financial health, KPIs, Loan covenants monitoring, capital, student numbers, risks and sensitivity testing ensuring that appropriate financial considerations are taken into account at all stages in reaching decisions and in their execution.